Boulderthon

 Boulderthon is an American marathon non-profit organization in Boulder, Colorado, founded by Phil Dumontet.

 Background

-Boulderthon is the Boulder marathon and half-marathon.
-Phil Dumontet founded and acquired the race from Boulder Backroads in December 2019.
-3,000 runners raced the Boulder Reservoir to Pearl Street for the inaugural Boulderthon.
+Boulderthon is a marathon and half marathon event held in Boulder, Colorado.
+Phil Dumontet acquired the original Boulder Backroads Marathon in December 2019 and redeveloped it into Boulderthon with a redesigned course and expanded race experience.
+Approximately 3,000 runners participated in the inaugural Boulderthon event, which ran from the Boulder Reservoir to downtown Pearl Street Mall.